-March is women in History month and we would like to aknowldedge the women who have made substantial contributions to the skilled trades throughout history.
+March is women in History month and we would like to acknowledge the women who have made substantial contributions to the skilled trades throughout history.
 Below are a few of the women who have been crucial in constructing iconic structures, supporting war efforts through machining and welding and paving the way for women in the future.

 Emily Warren Roebling